inforian/python-notifyAll/docs/source/sms.rst

     provider = 'twilio'

-- When you register at `Twilio` it will give you two keys which you need to configure in your Django Project.
+- When you register at `Twilio` it will give you two keys which you need to configure in your Project.

-**As Django settings :**
+**As Environment Variable :**

 TWILIO_ACCOUNT_SID
 ++++++++++++++++++